Cancer Leading Mutation DNA of P-53 Gene

-Closed-loop genetic algorithms surface the earliest mutation signatures that destabilise the P-53 tumour suppressor as malignant cascades begin.
-This award-winning research provides early detection insights for cancer screening.
+Closed-loop genetic algorithms surface the earliest mutation signatures that destabilise P-53 (the "guardian of the genome") before malignant cascades take hold.
+Award-winning research that connects evolutionary computation and cancer genomics.

 Author: Evint Leovonzko